elkiki99/Jobs/README.md

 # Jobs

 **Jobs** is a powerful full-stack application template designed for job seekers and recruiters.
 This application provides a solid foundation for managing job applications, displaying CVs, and creating job openings.
-It features an easy-to-use admin panel, dynamic content management, and a follow toggle system to enhance user engagement.
+It features an easy-to-use user panel, dynamic content management, follow & notifications systems to enhance user engagement.

 ## Key Features